-Equality, diversity and inclusion and its role in Governance
+Equality, diversity and inclusion and its role in our Governance

 During 2019, the Healthcare Infection Society worked with the NCVO to review its Governance structure.
 This review highlighted a number of areas where changes could be made to continue to improve the Trustees' understanding of their roles, delivery of organisational purpose, exercising effective control, and how they could work effectively as individuals and a team.

-Trustees agreed that it was time to further review how the Society can ensure it welcomes every member working in infection prevention and control in healthcare settings to have the opportunity to contribute to the goals of the Society as a Trustee or Committee member.
+In March 2021 Trustees agreed that it was time to further review how the Society can ensure it welcomes every member working in infection prevention and control in healthcare settings to have the opportunity to contribute to the goals of the Society as a Trustee or Committee member.
+To this end, a new committee - the ED&I Focus Group (ED&IFG) was formed in order to develop an ED&I strategy for the Society.
+In November 2021, Trustees approved five ED&I strategic objectives proposed by the ED&IFG, and implementation began immediately with the collection of ED&I data from the HIS membership:

 HIS offers travel grants and bursaries to support delegates who may have difficulty obtaining funding to attend FIS and HIS International Conferences, and also offers travel grants to support members presenting at non HIS conferences.